yatengLG/ISAT_with_segment_anything/docs/source/index.rst

 Features
 ====================================

-.. tip:: Focusing on the field of image segmentation, we strive to create the best image segmentation annotation software.
+.. hint:: Focusing on the field of image segmentation, we strive to create the best image segmentation annotation software.

 - Better performance and a smoother annotation experience.
 - Utilizes `Segment anything model <https://github.com/facebookresearch/segment-anything>`_ with point and bounding box prompts to semi-automatic annotation.